10Duke Enterprise C++ SDK

 );

-If you want to use 10Duke Enterprise REST APIs, which don't have C++ implementation yet, you need to authorize the HTTP-requests using OAuth access-token.
+If you want to use 10Duke Enterprise REST APIs that don't yet have a C++ implementation, you must authorize the HTTP requests using an OAuth access token.

-To get the access-token, use method tenduke::oidc::OIDCSession.getAccessToken().
-Then authenticate the request by adding HTTP header with name Authorization and value Bearer accesstoken, where accesstoken is replaced by the access-token.
+To get the access token, use the tenduke::oidc::OIDCSession.getAccessToken() method.
+Authenticate the request by adding an HTTP header named Authorization with the value Bearer accesstoken.
+Replace accesstoken with the access token.

 For example: